API specification published #334

 implementation notes

-• while our underlying logic is not very imperative, front-ends may bring along more imperative expectations such as buttons over forms, which may have use for according imperative-style REST end-points. needs #242.
+• while our underlying logic is not very imperative, front-ends may bring along more (PATCH-like) imperative expectations such as buttons over forms, which may eventually have use for according imperative-style REST end-points. queues (and superseding prior deployments for the given identifier) may help facilitate this.

 open questions